Iteranya/anita-cms/README.md

 - Transparent Architecture: No hidden binaries.
 What you see in main.py is what runs.
 - Input Sanitization: We use Ammonia (Rust-based) to scrub every input.
 - Discord-Style Permissions: We use ABAC.
 You can set exactly who can see or edit your cafe-menu.
+This means you don't give your intern or Karen from accounting the ability to break the website's homepage.

 ## The Admin Page